PART: Pre-trained Authorship Representation Transformer: Introduction

-In the following sections we describe work related to author profiling, current approaches and state-of-the-art in language processing (Section~\ref{sec:related_work}), our implementation of the idea of authorship embeddings (Section~\ref{sec:ae}) and results supporting the viability of this technique (Section~\ref{sec:exp}).
+\end{enumerate} In the following sections we describe current approaches and state-of-the-art in language processing (Section~\ref{sec:related_work}), our implementation of the idea of authorship embeddings (Section~\ref{sec:ae}), the data used to train this model (Section~\ref{sec:data}) and results supporting the viability of this technique (Section~\ref{sec:exp}).
 A final discussion of these results is conducted in Section~\ref{sec:conclusions}, pointing to weaknesses and possible improvements.